weiss-i-net/ciwyc/README.md

 Utilities
 ---------
 - `src/compare_encodings.py`: Create and display the SAT/SMT encoding of a WHILE program.
 Optionally save it in the SMTLIB2 format.
-    - SAT encodings only support "+" and binary comparisons as operators.
+    - SAT encodings only support "+" and binary comparisons.
-    - SMT encodings support most operators (see smt.py).
+    - SMT encodings support most operators (see `smt.py`).
+    - both encodings only support single-letter lowercase variables.
+(This can be extended in `src/transition_relation.py`.)
 - `src/transition_system.py`: Create and display a transition system that results from a direct unrolling of a WHILE program.
 - `src/while_parsing.py`: Parse and run WHILE programs.
 Also includes an interactive shell mode.
 - `while_programs`: Provides some example programs.
 Not all examples can be encoded in SAT/SMT.